Richard Carrión: Early life

 Carrión was born and raised in San Juan, Puerto Rico.
-His grandfather was one of the founders of Popular, Inc. (BPPR).
+His grandfather, Rafael Carrión Sr., was one of the founders of Popular, Inc. (BPPR).
 He received a bachelor's degree from the Wharton School of Finance and Commerce in 1974 and an MS in Management Information Systems from the MIT Sloan School of Management in 1976.
-After the master's degree, Mr. Carrión joined Banco Popular in 1976.
-After his father's death, Carrión became the leader of that banking corporation.
+After the master's degree, Carrión joined Banco Popular in 1976.
+After his father's death, Carrión became the leader of the banking corporation.

 Popular, Inc.

-While at the helm of Popular, Inc., Carrión led the way in bringing technology innovation to banking in Puerto Rico, U.S. Virgin Islands and several countries in Latin America.
-Carrión's vision brought the first network of ATMs to Puerto Rico and many other Latin American countries.
-He also spearheaded the successful migration from paper to electronic transactions and the establishment of the largest data processing center in the Caribbean, a regional leader in information technology.
+While at the helm of Popular, Inc., Carrión implemented technological processes to banking in Puerto Rico, U.S. Virgin Islands and several countries in Latin America.
+Carrión's brought the first network of ATMs to Puerto Rico and other Latin American countries.
+He also led the successful migration from paper to electronic transactions and the establishment of the largest data processing center in the Caribbean, a regional leader in information technology.

 Philanthropy

-For almost three decades Mr. Carrión has divided his time between Popular and philanthropy, placing particular emphasis on education and sports.
+For almost three decades, Carrión has divided his time between Popular and philanthropy, particularly emphasizing on education and sports.
 He is the founder and trustee of the Banco Popular Foundation; which, among other charities, has donated scholarships to over 1,000 students through the Rafael Carrión, Jr. Scholarship Fund.
 He currently serves on the board of directors of Verizon.
 Since 1992, Carrión has also been involved in the production of music videos that highlight Puerto Rico's musical culture and history.
 In 2007, he was appointed a member of the International Basketball Federation (FIBA) Finance Commission.

-Mr. Carrión has also contributed to improving Puerto Rico's public education system.
-He participated in Sapientis Week, an initiative sponsored by the non-profit Sapientis which brings distinguished public figures into classrooms in order to raise the public's awareness of the education crisis in Puerto Rico.
+Carrión has also contributed to improving Puerto Rico's public education system.
+He participated in Sapientis Week, an initiative sponsored by the non-profit Sapientis which brings public figures into classrooms in order to raise the public's awareness of the education crisis in Puerto Rico.

 International Olympic Committee

 He has been a member of the International Olympic Committee (IOC) since 1990 and currently chairs the Finance Commission and is a member of the IOC's Marketing, TV and Internet Rights Commissions.
-Mr. Carrión led the negotiation team for the U.S. broadcast of the 2010 and 2012 Olympic Games – generating $2 billion in revenue – and was elected to the IOC executive board in 2004.
+Carrión led the negotiation team for the U.S. broadcast of the 2010 and 2012 Olympic Games – generating $2 billion in revenue – and was elected to the IOC executive board in 2004.
 He was one of the torch carriers for the 2006 Winter Olympics in Turin, Italy.

-From 1987, he and the Puerto Rico Olympic Committee led a fight to try to bring the 2004 Summer Olympic Games to San Juan.
+From 1987, he and the Puerto Rico Olympic Committee attempted to bring the 2004 Summer Olympic Games to San Juan.
 That bid failed, however, when Athens was voted in 1997 as the city to host those games.

 In 2012, Carrión awarded Javier Culson with the bronze medal for the 400 m hurdles and Jaime Espinal with the silver medal for wrestling freestyle 84 kg at the 2012 Olympics.
 Culson and Espinal were the first Puerto Ricans to win Olympic medals outside of boxing.